Best Photos 2014 • Wildlife & Landscape Photography

 I think this is enough of the 2014 best photos or favorites and short tales of my trips here and there.
 We will see what next year will bring on the best photos.
 Hopefully, I find sometimes a STOP button, just to stop the time for a few days, especially when I am on a trip.
 That would be so nice.
 I hope you enjoyed the review of the 2014 best photos, well, it should be called my favorites, but the best photos are fine too.
 Feel free to share.
 I know I should link here and there on my website for link building SEO stuff in this post.
 Well, SEO forces me a bit, no a bit more actually, just this link, hoping not to spam you, my gallery.

 My Online shop offers Landscape and Wildlife Photo prints as well as Stock photographs.
-More information about photo prints and stock photographs you find in my buying photo prints or in my buying stock photos page.
+More information about photo wall art prints and stock photographs you find in my buying photo prints or in my buying stock photos page.